 Procedures help employees learn how to use best practices on a daily basis.
 These procedures safeguard against the major risks to which Groupe ADP is exposed, notably corruption, bribery, invitations, conflicts of interest, facilitation payments, third-party evaluations and more.

 They are disseminated and accessible to all employees via the intranet.

-In addition, security checkpoints are established to detect incidents and ensure that the programme is properly rolled out.
+In addition, security checkpoints are established to detect incidents and ensure that the program is properly rolled out.

-Monitoring of the programme’s progress at the meetings of the following
+Monitoring of the program’s progress at the meetings of the following

 • the Executive Committee: information biannually

 • the Works Committee, notably regarding the whistleblowing system